ErayCep/rusty-chip8/README.md

 # rusty-chip8
-chip8 emulator with rust and sdl2
+chip8 emulator with rust and sdl2.
+Emulator is still in development.

 # Usage
 `cd desktop`